tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Face-Stomping Boots

-_Recharge 6+:_ When a foe you’re engaged with becomes staggered, you may automatically inflict 5 damage on them immediately (champion: 10 damage; epic: 25 damage).
+_Recharge 6+:_ When a foe you’re engaged with becomes staggered, you may automatically inflict 5 damage on them immediately, 10 damage at champion tier, and 25 damage at epic tier.
 You don’t have to be the one who staggered them to trigger this item.

 **Quirk:** Hates bugs and other things that crawl.